tfinnm/LetMeSleep/README.md

  ### How Does **LetMeSleep** Work?

  **LetMeSleep** is powered by a PHP backend that generates a PDF using FPDF based on data retrieved from William & Mary IT's Open Data API using cURL.
-The Frontend Is Built In Bootstrap 3 (Javascript/CSS/HTML).
+The Frontend Is Built In Bootstrap 3 (Javascript/CSS/HTML). **LetMeSleep** is also designed to match the William & Mary Branding Guidelines.

+ ### Should I Use ***LetMeSleep**?

+ For Actually Making Your Schedule, No, You Probably Shouldn't. **LetMeSleep** Absolutely Works, It Will Generate A Schedule That You Could Actually Turn Around And Register For, However, You Will Most Likely Get A Lot More Out Of College By Registering For Courses Based On What Interests You, Not Based On Some Computer Althorithm.
+That Said, If You Just Want To Play Around With It Or See What It Thinks You Should've Taken, By All Means, Go For It.
+If For Some Reason You Actually Do Use **LetMeSleep** To Decide Your Course Schedule, Let Me Know And I'll Give You A Shoutout Right Here.